Lymphatic blood filling in CLEC-2-deficient mouse models

 - Department of Experimental Biomedicine; University Hospital, University of Würzburg; Würzburg Germany

-C-type lectin-like receptor 2 (CLEC-2) is considered as a potential drug target in settings of wound healing, inflammation and infection.
-A potential barrier to this is evidence that CLEC-2, and its ligand podoplanin, play a critical role in preventing lymphatic vessel blood filling in mice throughout life.
+C-type lectin-like receptor 2 (CLEC-2) is considered as a potential drug target in settings of wound healing, inflammation, and infection.
+A potential barrier to this is evidence that CLEC-2 and its ligand podoplanin play a critical role in preventing lymphatic vessel blood filling in mice throughout life.
 In this study, this aspect of CLEC-2/podoplanin function is investigated in more detail using new and established mouse models of CLEC-2 and podoplanin deficiency, and models of acute and chronic vascular remodeling.
 We report that CLEC-2 expression on platelets is not required to maintain a barrier between the blood and lymphatic systems in unchallenged mice, post-development.
 However, under certain conditions of chronic vascular remodeling, such as during tumorigenesis, deficiency in CLEC-2 can lead to lymphatic vessel blood filling.
-These data provide new understanding of the function of CLEC-2 in adult mice, and confirms the essential nature of CLEC-2 driven platelet activation in vascular developmental programs.
-This work expands our understanding of how lymphatic blood filling is prevented by CLEC-2 dependent platelet function, and provides a context for the development of safe targeting strategies for CLEC-2 and podoplanin.
+These data provide a new understanding of the function of CLEC-2 in adult mice and confirm the essential nature of CLEC-2-driven platelet activation in vascular developmental programs.
+This work expands our understanding of how lymphatic blood filling is prevented by CLEC-2-dependent platelet function and provides a context for the development of safe targeting strategies for CLEC-2 and podoplanin.

 |Early online date||4 Mar 2020|